nightguarder/Advanced-Calculator-C/README.md

 # Advanced-Calculator-C
-Advanced User's Calculator written in plain C using cpp compiler.
+Advanced User's Calculator written in plain C using cpp compiler with similar functions like in Windows Calculator

 ## Instructions
 1. Compile the program with cpp compiler (.gcc).
 First compile might take a while.